-The hazel nuts are an important food source for the mice, squirrels, pigeons, and pheasants.
+The hazel nuts are an important food source for mice, squirrels, pigeons, and pheasants.

-It is also estimated that the hazel in Ireland provides support in the form of shelter and food for seventy three different insects species.
+It is also estimated that the hazel in Ireland provides support in the form of shelter and food for seventy -three different insect species.

 That as early as 6000 BC hazel rods were woven to create walls and provide shelter for our ancestors.